spawnmarvel/quickguides/azure/Implement-and-manage-storage/README.md

 Things to know about configuring service endpoints

 * The Firewalls and virtual networks settings restrict access to your storage account from specific subnets on virtual networks or public IPs.
-* The Firewalls and virtual networks settings restrict access to your storage account from specific subnets on virtual networks or public IPs.
 * Subnets and virtual networks must exist in the same Azure region or region pair as your storage account.